 |Negative side of sensor power supply|

 The lab scope is connected to the throttle valve position sensor via a Measure lead TP-C1812B and Back Probe TP-BP85 and set to recorder mode.
 In recorder mode a streaming measurement is performed, continuously displaying the signals live on screen.
-Because the measured signals vary slowly, the Automotive scope ATS5004D is set to a slow measuring speed.
+Because the measured signals vary slowly, the Automotive Test Scope ATS5004D is set to a slow measuring speed.

 Figure 3 shows waveforms of a throttle valve position sensor with the key turned on and engine off.
 This signal can be downloaded and used to correctly set up the lab scope or as reference signal.

 Channel 1 (red) shows the signal from the throttle valve position sensor and channel 2 (yellow) the power supply of the sensor.
 The throttle is slowly opened and closed twice in this measurement during which the complete range of the sensor is used.
 The signal voltage range is 0.6 V to 4.5 V, corresponding to the throttle valve fully closed and wide open respectively.
 The power supply constantly remains 5 V.

 Signal values may differ on different types of engine control units and throttle valve position sensors.
 Consult ATIS for information on specific engine control units and throttle valve position sensors.

 The following signal deviations can indicate a problem:

 Cause: back probes have no connection (perform a connection test), no power supply, sensor defective